Demeton: Synthesis

 Demeton consists of two components, demeton-S and demeton-O. Production of both isomers can be obtained by reacting 2-hydroxyethylethyl sulfide in diethyl phosphor chloride thiolate in toluene in the presence of anhydrous sodium carbonate and metallic copper.
 Isomerization produces approximately a 65:35 mixture of Demeton-S and Demeton-O. This mixture of the two compounds is what's referred to as Demeton.

 Toxicity

 Mechanism of action

 Several studies found that Demeton inhibits the cholinesterase activity in red blood cells and brain of rats, and in the red blood cells of dogs.
 By inhibiting cholinesterase, the degradation of neurotransmitters such as acetylcholine is prevented, which can lead to symptoms like twitching or more severe convulsions.

 Metabolism

-Both isomers of Demeton are metabolized by oxidation of the thioether group into a sulphoxide (Demeton-S) or a sulphone (Demeton-O).
+Both isomers of Demeton are metabolized by oxidation of the thioether group into a sulfoxide (Demeton-S) or a sulfone (Demeton-O).
 There is an additional pathway in Demeton-O metabolism in which the P=S group is oxidized to a P=O group, which is then oxidized again into a sulfoxide and sulfone.
 Further degradation consists of hydrolyzing the metabolites to produce DEPTH from sulfoxide and DETP from sulfone.